Unity-Technologies/ml-agents/docs/Migrating.md

 ## Migrating from 0.13 to latest

 ### Important changes
+* Several changes were made to how agents are reset and marked as done:
+  * Calling `Done()` on the Agent will now reset it immediately and call the `AgentReset` virtual method.
+(This is to simplify the previous logic in which the Agent had to wait for the next `EnvironmentStep` to reset)
+  * The "Reset on Done" setting in AgentParameters was removed; this is now effectively always true. `AgentOnDone` virtual method on the Agent has been removed.
+  * Agents will always request a decision after being marked as `Done()` and will no longer wait for the next call to `RequestDecision()`.
 * The `Decision Period` and `On Demand decision` checkbox have been removed from the Agent.
 On demand decision is now the default (calling `RequestDecision` on the Agent manually.)
 * The Academy class was changed to a singleton, and its virtual methods were removed.
 * Trainer steps are now counted per-Agent, not per-environment as in previous versions.
 For instance, if you have 10 Agents in the scene, 20 environment steps now corresponds to 200 steps as printed in the terminal and in Tensorboard.
 * Curriculum config files are now YAML formatted and all curricula for a training run are combined into a single file.
-* The `--num-runs` command-line option has been removed.
+* The `--num-runs` command-line option has been removed from `mlagents-learn`.
-* The "Reset on Done" setting in AgentParameters was removed; this is now effectively always true. `AgentOnDone` virtual method on the Agent has been removed.
-* Agents will always request a decision after being marked as `Done()` and will no longer wait for the next call to `RequestDecision()`.
+* Several fields on the Agent were removed or made private in order to simplify the interface.
   * The `agentParameters` field of the Agent has been removed.
 (Contained only `maxStep` information)
   * `maxStep` is now a public field on the Agent.
 (Was moved from `agentParameters`)
   * The `Info` field of the Agent has been made private.
 (Was only used internally and not meant to be modified outside of the Agent)
   * The `GetReward()` method on the Agent has been removed.
 (It was being confused with `GetCumulativeReward()`)
   * The `AgentAction` struct no longer contains a `value` field.
 (Value estimates were not set during inference)
   * The `GetValueEstimate()` method on the Agent has been removed.
   * The `UpdateValueAction()` method on the Agent has been removed.
-* Calling `Done()` on the Agent will now reset it immediately and call the `AgentReset` virtual method.
-(This is to simplify the previous logic in which the Agent had to wait for the next `EnvironmentStep` to reset)
+* The deprecated `RayPerception3D` and `RayPerception3D` classes were removed, and the `legacyHitFractionBehavior` argument was removed from `RayPerceptionSensor.PerceiveStatic()`.

 ### Steps to Migrate
+* If your Agent implemented `AgentOnDone` and did not have the checkbox `Reset On Done` checked in the inspector, you must call the code that was in `AgentOnDone` manually.
+* If you give your Agent a reward or penalty at the end of an episode (e.g. for reaching a goal or falling off of a platform), make sure you call `AddReward()` or `SetReward()` *before* calling `Done()`.
+Previous
 * If you were not using `On Demand Decision` for your Agent, you **must** add a `DecisionRequester` component to your Agent GameObject and set its `Decision Period` field to the old `Decision Period` of the Agent.
 * If you have a class that inherits from Academy:
   * If the class didn't override any of the virtual methods and didn't store any additional data, you can just remove the old script from the scene.